What are the best whey protein alternatives?

 Is whey protein bad for you?

-Here are 3 reasons why you should you whey.
+Here are 3 reasons why you should use whey.

-2. Whey protein can also cause acne.
-Dairy indirectly stimulates insulin production, which regulates sebum production.
-Sebum, an oily, waxy substance produced by your body’s sebaceous glands, can clog your pores and cause pimples.
-Dairy can also hinder your ability to process blood sugar efficiently, which can cause inflammation, especially in your skin.
+2. Whey protein can cause acne.
+Dairy stimulates insulin production, which regulates sebum production.
+Sebum, an oily, waxy substance produced by your body’s sebaceous glands, can clog your pores and cause acne.
+Dairy can also hinder your ability to process blood sugar efficiently, which causes inflammation in your skin.

 3. Whey protein is not sustainable.
-Although whey protein does offer a way for farmers to reduce waste, it is part of the industrial dairy industry, which has a profound impact on the environment.
-Dairy cows and their manure produce enormous amounts of greenhouse gas emissions.
-The poor handling of manure and fertilizers pollute local water resources.
-Unsustainable dairy farming and feed production can also lead to the loss of ecologically important areas such as prairies, wetlands, and forests.
+Although whey protein does offer a way for farmers to reduce waste, it is part of the industrial dairy industry.
+Industrial dairy cows produce enormous amounts of greenhouse gas emissions, pollute local water resources, and lead to the loss of ecologically important areas such as prairies, wetlands, and forests.

 What is the best alternative to whey protein?